Table of Contents

 What is cash flow?

 It’s important to first have an understanding of the terminology.
-First and foremost, the concept of cash is more or less synonymous with “profit” —that is, it’s the income that’s left over for you once all of the expenses are paid.
+First and foremost, the concept of cash flow is more or less means “profit after expenses” —that is, it’s the income that’s left over for you once all of the expenses are paid.
 It’s important to remember that cash flow isn’t just “rent paid to me minus the mortgage payment that I’m responsible for.”
 There is far more to cash flow than this, and property owners need to understand the expenses that can come along with a property.

 What are some common expenses?

 There are a variety of expenses you need to consider when you are completing a rental property cash flow analysis.
 Some of them are easy to remember such as your mortgage payments, taxes, and insurance payments.
 However, there are a few more I encourage you to consider.

 Some of the other common expenses you should include in your analysis are:

 - Vacancy Rates/Expenses

 There are also other hidden or situational costs that can impact your cash flow if they apply to you.
 These include:

 - Home Owners Association (HOA) Fees